 A safe environment for children is also conducive to a better learning experience.
-Without the assurance of safety, students may be unable to focus on learning skills necessary for a successful education and future.
+Without the assurance of safety, students may be unable to focus on learning the skills necessary for a successful future.
 Even viewing violence while growing up can traumatise them and have detrimental effects on their health.

 Ensure that young children know their full name, address, home phone number and how to use a phone.
 The school should have a record of emergency contact details that includes office phone, cell phone, home phone, etc. Make sure the child knows which adult to contact in case of an emergency.

 2. Teach Them to be Alert and Vigilant

 The child should know that he or she should not leave the school premises unattended.
 Children have the tendency to lose their sense of space and time when they are playing and may easily get lost.